yumio7/yumio7/README.md

 - ⚡ Fun fact: ...
 -->

-Name's Connor, I'm currently studying Computer Science and Game Development at Northeastern University.
+Name's Connor, I'm a Game Designer and Programmer.

 ---